MarcoDeTommasi/Hard-Ellipsoids-Isobaric-simulation/README.md

-# Isobaric simulation of hard ellipsoid gas
+# Isobaric simulation of hard ellipsoids
 C++ Simulation of an Isobaric gas of hard ellipsoids by using a Metropolis-Montecarlo algorithm.